Six to Start

 • helping attractive amnesiac teenage girls;

-• the fucking order” or, “some secret society” or anything to do with the Illuminati or any of that crap;
+• "the fucking order" or, "some secret society" or anything to do with the Illuminati or any of that crap;

 • more fucking countdowns: you’re trying to get people who have relatively short attention spans online and you want them to wait?
 And you’re going to remind them?